-The Color Palette panel can be opened from the Panels menu or by pressing Option+H. The color palette panel can be used to select the fill or outline color of the selected object, or to select the color in the edited gradient stop or gradient mesh node.
-An alternate form of accessing a color palette is the Color Palette Bar shown typically at the bottom of the main application view.
+The Color Palette panel can be opened from the Panels menu or by pressing Option+H (Mac) or Alt-H (Windows).
+The color palette panel can be used to set the fill or outline color of objects, or to set the color in the edited gradient stop or gradient mesh node.
+An alternate form of accessing a color palette is the Color Palette Bar shown typically at the bottom of the application view.
 In VectorStyler, a palette can only contain colors.
-To organize gradient, pattern or other fill styles use presets.
+To store and organize gradient, pattern or other fill styles use presets.

-The main content in the color palette panel is a list of colors from a palette.
-A number of commands to manage the palette can be accessed from the panel icon section, while others are available in the panel menu.
-These commands are documented below.
+The main content in the color palette panel is a list of colors from the selected palette.
+A number of commands to manage the palette can be accessed with the icons visible at the lower part of the panel.
+Other commands are available in the panel menu.
+These commands are described below.

-To select one or more colors in the palette, without applying it to the selected objects, first deselect all objects from the document (by clicking in an empty canvas area), then use the Shift and Command keys to select a range or individual colors.
+To select one or more colors in the palette, without applying it to the selected objects, first deselect all objects from the document (by clicking in an empty canvas area), then use the Shift and Command (Mac) or Control (Windows) keys to select a range or individual colors.